edithatogo/mars/docs/IMPLEMENTATION_COMPLETE_FINAL.md

-# 🎉 pymars v1.0.0: IMPLEMENTATION OFFICIALLY COMPLETE! 🎉
+# 🎉 mars v1.0.0: IMPLEMENTATION OFFICIALLY COMPLETE! 🎉

 ## 🚀 RELEASE STATUS: ✅ IMPLEMENTATION COMPLETE AND READY FOR PUBLICATION TO PYPI

-After months of dedicated development, rigorous testing, and comprehensive quality assurance, **pymars v1.0.0 is now officially complete and ready for publication to PyPI!**
+After months of dedicated development, rigorous testing, and comprehensive quality assurance, **mars v1.0.0 is now officially complete and ready for publication to PyPI!**

 ## 📊 Final Implementation Metrics